 18. Visit the Historic Casa Santo Domingo Hotel & Museum

 The grounds of the Casa Santo Domingo Monastery are exceptionally beautiful.
-It’s housed in a former 16th-century convent, now in ruins, and boasts a lovely garden, restaurant, and museum.
+Housed in a former 16th-century convent, now in ruins, the hotel boasts a lovely garden, restaurant, and museum.

-In case you are looking for a unique and memorable place to stay in Antigua, then a stay at the hotel/museum/spa of Casa Santo Domingo is definitely worth considering!
-It’s one of Antigua’s crown jewels complete with art and archaeological gems.
+If you are looking for a unique and memorable place to stay in Antigua, a stay at the hotel/museum/spa of Casa Santo Domingo is definitely worth considering!
+It’s one of Antigua’s crown jewels, complete with art and archaeological gems.

-Already got your accommodation booked?
-You can still visit and tour the museum with this skip-the-line admission ticket.
+Already have your accommodation booked?
+You can still visit and tour the museum from 9 am to 6 pm, Monday through Saturday and 11 am to 6 pm on Sunday.

 19. Stroll Around the Parque Central (Central Park)

-The main square, plaza, or park, known as Parque Central is a must-visit!
+The main square, plaza, or park, known as Parque Centra, is a must-visit in Antigua!
 This square-shaped plaza is a popular gathering place among indigenous locals and peoples from all walks of life.

 Inside the park itself is a curated garden with trimmed shrubs and trees, benches for resting in the shade, and an 18th-century decorated fountain with mermaids spouting out water.